gasimmons/cse15l-lab-reports/LabReport2.md

 First Instance of /add-message:
 ![image](FirstAddMessage.png)

-This instance of /add-message calls the method handleRequest.
-The relevant argument for this method is the url.
-Within the url, the /add-message is important for saying what command is being used, and the string part following s= is important for identifying what /add-message is going to add.
-Implementing URLHandler is necessary in making this class function.
-Within the StringHandler class, List<String> messages, will change as more string messages are added to it.
+This instance of /add-message calls the method handleRequest with the URL as the given argument.
+In handle request, it checks to see if the path reads "add-message", which it does, then it checks the query to see if it is "s =".
+The variable newMessage is set to "Hello", and is then added to messages, which is orginally an empty array list.
+Finally, handleRequest finishes by returning each of the elements of messages, separated by a new line character, which in this case is just one line with the string Hello.

 Second Instance of /add-message:
 ![image](SecondAddMessage.png)
-This instance of /add-message also calls the method handleRequest.
-The relevant argument for this method is the url.
-Within the url, the /add-message is important for saying what command is being used, and the string part following s= is important for identifying what /add-message is going to add.
-Implementing URLHandler is necessary in making this class function.
-Within the StringHandler class, List<String> messages, will change as more string messages are added to it.
+This instance of /add-message also calls the method handleRequest with the URL as the given argument.
+In handleRequest, it checks again to see if the path reads "add-message", which it does, then it checks to the query to see if it is "s=".
+The variable newMessage is set to "How are you?", which is the given in the URL following "s=". newMessage is then added to messages, the same array list as the first instance, but this time that array list already contains the string "Hello".
+Finally, handleRequest returns each of the elements of messages, separated by a new line character, which in this case is two lines, the first reading "Hello" from the first isntance of /add-message, and the second reading "How are you?" from the second instance.

 **Part 2**